zarexalvindaria/zarexalvindaria/README.md

 In simple words, I am an Entrepreneurship student who transitioned to the Tech field.
 I am currently studying Mobile and Internet Technologies at Asia Pacific College while working as a Customer Notifications Assistant at a Cloud Platform provider.

-### Technologies I have hands-on experience on so far:
+### Technologies which I have hands-on experience so far:

 **Programming languages:**
 Python | Java | C++